-- Take photographs of any injuries. - Postpone or delay the opportunity for the student to talk. - Take notes while the student is speaking or ask the student to write an account. - Try to investigate the allegation yourself. - Promise confidentiality, e.g. Say you will keep 'the secret'. - Approach or inform the alleged abuser.
+- Take photographs of any injuries. - Postpone or delay the opportunity for the pupil to talk. - Take notes while the pupil is speaking or ask the pupil to write an account. - Try to investigate the allegation yourself. - Promise confidentiality, e.g. Say you will keep 'the secret'. - Approach or inform the alleged abuser.

-All staff record any concern about or disclosure by a student of abuse or neglect and report this to the D/DSL using the standard form.
-It is the responsibility of each adult in school to ensure that the D/DSL receives the record of concern without delay.
-In the absence of the D/DSL, staff will seek advice direct from Children's Social Care.
+All staff record any concern about or disclosure by a pupil of abuse or neglect and report this to the D/DSL using the standard form.
+It is the responsibility of each adult in the school to ensure that the D/DSL receives a note of the concern without delay. (verbal, written and CPoms)

 In some circumstances, the D/DSL or member of staff seeks advice by ringing Children's Social Care.